keefske2000/bossipScrape/README.md

 ![Image of App](https://github.com/keefske2000/bossipScrape/blob/master/public/img/mongoLab.jpg)

-**Hope you enjoy this application and the Bossip Gossip stories......** https://enigmatic-ridge-62117.herokuapp.com/
+**Hope you enjoy this application and the Bossip Gossip stories......Click link to try it out** https://enigmatic-ridge-62117.herokuapp.com/